Olical/propel/README.md

 "Hello Olical!"
 ```

 You can specify a port or Propel can write the random port to a file, it will use `.prepl-port` by default.
+The port file will be deleted when the prepl is stopped.

 ```bash
 # Write to the default file.